Back Stories: That's The Way Love Goes- By Lefty Frizzell

 Depending on when you were born, the song might remind you

 of Johnny Rodriguez or Merle Haggard, both had No. 1 hits with the song which is unprecedented.
 The Hag has such a long history with Lefty Frizzell as shared in several other blog posts.
 It comes as no surprise that he covered several of Lefty's songs, and lived to see his hero cover one of his songs too.
 That had to be one of the biggest thrills of Merle's life!
-Merle may have been Lefty's biggest fan of all.
+Merle may have truly been Lefty's biggest fan.

 When Whitey moved to Nashville from Texas, he moved to Hendersonville.
 His house was about one block from Lefty's house.
 He found this out because Doodle Owens, who was a songwriting partner of Whitey's, and also wrote with Dallas Frazier pointed out the house one day.